MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Disable-AzureRmVMDiskEncryption.md

 ```

 ### -Name
-Specifes the name of the azure_2 Resource Manager (ARM) resource that represents the extension.
+Specifes the name of the Azure Resource Manager (ARM) resource that represents the extension.
 If this parameter is not specified, this cmdlet defaults to "AzureDiskEncryption for Windows VMs".

 ```yaml